lethal233/lethal233.github.io/_pages/about.md

 # Services

 - Teaching Assistant
-  - @SUSTech CS102A Introduction to Computer Programming A (Spring 2021, Spring 2022)
+  - @SUSTech CS102A Introduction to Computer Programming A (Spring 2021, 2022)
   - @SUSTech CS207 Digital Logic (Fall 2020)
 - Student Assistant
   - @SUSTech in Institute for Advanced Studies in Social Sciences (09/2019-08/2021)